 - Homeowner’s quote: “[Our home] makes us happy every day.”

 - Sweeten’s role: Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and secure payments—for free.

-Photos by Miao Jiaxin for Sweeten
+Written in partnership with Sweeten homeowner Dawn.
+Photos by Miao Jiaxin for Sweeten.

-Before: Improve placement and impersonal lighting
+Improve layout and impersonal lighting

 The kitchen in Dawn and David’s loft apartment was not ideally configured.
 After living in the home for a dozen years, the pair decided to finally redo the kitchen.
 The cabinets had seen a lot of wear and tear, and appliances and drawers were not in the best positions.

 The couple also wanted to fix a prior renovation mistake: a contractor had convinced them to go with recessed lighting in the kitchen and living room areas.
 Dawn found the choice too commercial and wanted to find statement pendants with a bit more character.
 The couple also wanted to add personal touches, like a Moroccan-style tile backsplash.
-After posting their project to Sweeten and interviewing several contractors, they chose this Sweeten design-build firm.

-After: Make the kitchen’s storage function smarter
+Make the kitchen’s storage function smarter

 The goal was to borrow square footage from the kitchen to give more breathing room to the dining and living room areas.
 They’d create more kitchen counter space and cabinet storage but within a smaller footprint.
 An efficient layout would be key.
 She said, “We wanted to get the most out of each nook and cranny while not ending up with a lot of nooks and crannies!”